 Whatever types of injuries you or your family are dealing with you must seek immediate medical attention.
 Make sure you take your injuries seriously right from the start.
 Contact The Law Offices of Sean M. Cleary.

 We have also been advocating on behalf of the injured and families who lost loved ones for more than 20 years.
-One case result for a fatally injured truck accident victims was a $5.5M settlement.
+One case result for a fatally injured truck accident victim was a $5.5M settlement.
 In case after case, we have consistently obtained sizable verdicts and settlements for injured individuals throughout Florida.

 Liability in Truck Crash Cases in Florida

-The law involving truck accidents for the most part, follows the law of motor vehicle accidents: that is, you must establish negligence, causation and damages.
+The law involving truck accidents, for the most part, follows the law of motor vehicle accidents: that is, you must establish negligence, causation, and damages.

-When it comes to determining liability in a truck accident, several entities might be responsible, according to the Florida State Law.
+When it comes to determining liability in a truck accident, several entities might be responsible, according to Florida State Law.
 A detailed investigator is often necessary to identify who was responsible for what and who acted carelessly or negligently and, therefore, caused the crash.
 Any of these parties may be legally liable for an accident, depending on the circumstances.

-- Truck driver: if he or she acted in a reckless manner; failed to obey traffic laws, was distracted or operated the vehicle under the influence of alcohol or drugs
+- Truck driver: if he or she acted in a reckless manner; failed to obey traffic laws, was distracted, or operated the vehicle under the influence of alcohol or drugs

 - Trucking company: in case they failed to meet federal regulations or required their drivers to work beyond the legal limit.